Teen Voices Rising

 Teen girls have a lot to say.
 WriteBoston’s all-girls program acts as a platform for girls to voice their views on the social justice and women's issues that matter to them.

 Launched in fall 2013, Teen Voices Rising mentors girls, teaching them writing and debate skills as they confront today’s big problems for women and girls: from catcalls and body image to the choice to the wear hijab and the under- and misrepresentation of women of color in the media.
 At Teen Voices Rising, girls have the power: they choose the topics, and we help them compose new ways to address the issues that affect them in their neighborhoods and communities.

-Teen Voices Rising meets Mondays from 3:30 – 5:30 pm at The Boston Globe.
+Teen Voices Rising meets Mondays from 3:30 – 5:30 pm at Dorchester Academy (across from the Fields Corner station on the Red Line).
 Free food and community service hours are provided.